About the Cambridge Art Association

 First, they have the ATC Exchange.
 The ATC exchange is the Artist Trading Card Exchange, which consists of artists trading wallet sized pieces of original artwork with one another.
 The trading is open to any artist in the U.S. and unites the art community through a new and interesting media.

-In addition, the Cambridge Art Association hosts the third Thursday event, a free social open to the public, that is held at the Kathryn Shultz Gallery on the third Thursday of every month.
-The Cambridge Art Association works to bring together the arts community in a variety of ways.
+In addition, the Cambridge Art Association hosts monthly third Thursday event.
+These free events are held at the Kathryn Shultz Gallery on the third Thursday of every month, and bring together the arts community in an informal, fun gathering.

 Cambridge Art Association Map & Directions